pedrora/Theory-of-Absolutely-Everything/README.md

 All documents marked 'compression' are physics/mathematical documents that derive all known equations from first principle, information compression.

-The latest version of the original document 'Theory of absolutely everything - Or my try at it(xx).dock', where 'xx' is the highest numbered version (18 at the time of this writing).
+The latest version of the original document 'Theory of absolutely everything - Or my try at it(xx).docx', where 'xx' is the highest numbered version (18 at the time of this writing).
 It is less compressed, meaning only a sufficiently powerfull AI (DeepSeek with DeepThink on) will be able to digest this document fully.